10 email newsletter examples for better customer relationships in 2025

 You’ll need to be smart with this strategy—is your brand really the best source for the information you’d like to communicate?
 But when you do it right, you’ll provide your audience with some education they may just appreciate.

-Apparel brand HOMAGE uses their newsletter to educate people on the history of Juneteenth and highlight local partners who support the African American community.
+Apparel brand HOMAGE used their newsletter to educate people on the history of Juneteenth and highlight local partners who support the African American community.
 Only at the very bottom, with an understated CTA button, is there any link to a page where subscribers can actually shop—in a newsletter like this, it shouldn’t be obvious, or sometimes even present, by design.

 8. Catbird builds recommendations around a style authority